 The fair value of all previously earned exchange shares is re-measured at each reporting date, with any changes in fair value being recognized in the change in fair value of exchangeable share liability, a component of other income (expense), in the accompanying consolidated statements of operations.
 The fair value of the exchangeable share liability is equal to the fair value of the number of shares of our common stock into which the exchangeable shares would convert.
 The fair value of our underlying common stock used to determine the fair value of the exchangeable share liability was estimated as described above.
 We will continue to re-measure the fair value of the exchangeable share liability until the exchange for shares of our common stock is complete.
 Upon such exchange, the then-current fair value of the exchangeable share liability will be classified as a component of stockholders' equity and will no longer be subject to remeasurement.
-Based on the initial public offering price of \$6.00 per share, we would expect to record a charge of approximately \$0.6 million to adjust the exchangeable share liability to its then-current fair value upon the closing of our initial public offering.
+Based on the assumed initial public offering price of \$7.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), we would expect to record a charge of approximately \$1.0 million to adjust the exchangeable share liability to its then-current fair value upon the closing of our initial public offering.